Taste local flavors while decoding Central Square's public art

 Cancel at least 48 hours before the tour start time for a refund to the original payment method.
-No refunds or reschedules within 48 hours, for late arrivals, or no-shows.
-If the operator cancels the tour, you’ll be refunded in full.
-Private tours are not refundable.
+Cancellations within 48 hours, late arrivals, and no-shows are not refunded or rescheduled.
+Private tours are nonrefundable.
+You'll receive a full refund if the tour is canceled.

 Wear weather-appropriate clothes and comfortable walking shoes.
 Bring an umbrella if needed and a water bottle or other beverage.
 Bring a mask if you prefer.